New Jersey’s Most Dangerous Amusement Parks 2017

 Overall New Jersey Theme Park Accident Statistics

 New Jersey state law requires that all incidents occurring at amusement parks and fairs be reported.
 Fortunately, it appears that safety in New Jersey amusement parks is on the rise, according to data from the Department of Community Affairs.
-Despite the tragedy that occurred in July after a fatal accident at the Ohio State Fair, an NJ Advance Media analysis of state data reveals that the number of amusement park and carnival operator accidents reported in New Jersey from June 2015 to July 2017 has decreased.
+Despite the tragedy that occurred in July after a fatal accident at the Ohio State Fair.

 Top 10 Most Unsafe New Jersey Parks